Can a Physiotherapist Be Sued For An Error?

 Causation is determined after the court has found a breach of a duty of care.
 The basic test for determining causation remains the “but for” test – the plaintiff must show on the balance of probabilities that, but for the negligence of the defendant, the injury would not have occurred.
 This requirement for a causal connection ensures that liability arises only where the harm suffered only occurred due to the mistake.
 If the harm was inevitable regardless, liability for the mistake fails to arise.

-Just as there are many types of professionals whose mistakes could cause harm or injury, there are actual examples including cases against:
+Just as there are many types of professionals whose mistakes could cause harm or injury, there are many actual examples including the cases as brought against:

 Property Inspection Services